mendix/docs/content/howto/extensibility/create-native-javascript-action.md

 ### 3.2 Building a Native Custom Developer App {#custom-developer-app}

 When developing a native app, you can use the [Make it Native](/refguide/getting-the-make-it-native-app) app to quickly get started.
 However tihs app is bundled with a limited number of functionalities.
 This tutorial's app requires a NFC module in order to access the native NFC capabilities.
 This can only be achieved by using the [Native Builder](/refguide/native-builder).
 The Native Builder can create a custom developer app which you use to see and test your app.

-todo: how much of this can I replace with "Go to Deploy doc and follow sections 1-6?"
+In this section, you will create a normal custom developer app to learn the process.
+In the subsequent section [Installing a Dependency in Your Custom Developer App](#installing-dependency-app) you will create a tailored custom developer app suited for NFC tasks.

 Now you will build a native custom developer app and install it on your phone: